Cissa of Sussex: Historical attestation

 and his three sons fought three battles: at Cymenshore in 477, one near the banks of Mercredesburne in 485 and lastly one at Pevensey in 491, where (the Chronicle claims) all Britons were slaughtered.
 The Anglo-Saxon Chronicle was originally compiled in Winchester, the capital of Wessex, and completed in 891.
 It was then distributed to various monasteries throughout the country for copying.
 The different versions were then updated periodically.
-The chronicle texts chart Anglo-Saxon history from the mid-fifth century until 1154.
+The chronicle charts Anglo-Saxon history from the mid-fifth century until 1154.
 Before the Norman Conquest of 1066 the manuscripts were mainly written in Old English; post-Conquest the scribes tended to use Latin.
 The original Chronicle was commissioned during the rule of Alfred the Great r.
 871–899 over 400 years after Cissa, and historians regard the accuracy of the events and dates listed during the fifth century as questionable.
 The sources for the fifth century annals are obscure, however an analysis of the text demonstrates some poetic conventions, so it is probable that the narrative derived from an oral tradition, such as sagas in the form of epic poems.
 The Anglo-Saxon Chronicle was commissioned for a number of reasons, including propaganda—it provided genealogies of the kings of Wessex, showing them in a positive light.
 (Wessex had absorbed the Kingdom of Sussex, founded by Ælle, during the reign of Egbert of Wessex r.
 802–839.)

 No known archaeological evidence supports the existence of Ælle and his three sons in the Chichester or Selsey area.
 The absence of early Anglo-Saxon burial-grounds in the Chichester area indicates that the Saxons did not arrive there until more than a hundred years after Ælle's traditional lifetime; Some have proposed that Chichester had an independent region of Britons (known as Sub-Roman) in the late fifth century, but no archaeological or placename evidence supports that hypothesis either.
 Furthermore, only two early Anglo-Saxon objects have been found west of the River Arun and they can be firmly dated to the sixth century, rather later than Ælle's time.
 One of those objects was a small long brooch from the Roman cemetery, in the St. Pancras area of Chichester.
 Its isolation suggests that it belonged to a Saxon woman who lived and died in a British community rather than in a Saxon settlement.